ChrisPenner/mad-props/README.md

 Mad props is a simple generalized propagator framework.
 This means it's pretty good at expressing and solving generalized [constraint satisfaction problems](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem).

+There are many other constraint solvers out there, probably most of them are faster than this one, but for those who like the comfort and type-safety of working in Haskell, I've gotcha covered.

-It's a pain to express CSP's to many solvers; you either need to compress your problem down to relations between boolean variables, or try to cram your problem into their particular format.
+With other constraint solvers it can be a bit of a pain to express your problem; you either need to compress your problem down to relations between boolean variables, or try to cram your problem into their particular format.
 Mad Props uses a Monadic DSL for expressing the variables in your problem and the relationships between them, meaning you can use normal Haskell to express your problem.

 It's still unfinished and undergoing rapid iteration and experimentation, so I wouldn't base any major projects on it yet.